UPS Topologies: How do the choices stack up in today’s world?

-Despite the growth of double conversion online UPSs in lower power single phase applications, as more value-priced options, standby and line interactive UPSs still have their place in your organization.
+Despite the growth of double conversion online UPS in lower power single-phase applications, as more value-priced options standby and line interactive UPSs still have their place in your organization.
 With these changes to the industry in mind, let’s take a fresh look at the most popular UPS topologies, the differentiating features of each, and their common applications.

 The Standby UPS is the most common type of UPS found in offices and it is best for non-critical servers.

-- Applications: Commonly used for Small Office and Home Office (SOHO) applications for personal workstations, home entertainment equipment, gaming consoles etc. These are generally low-powered UPSs for non-critical equipment.
+- Applications: Commonly used for Small Office and Home Office (SOHO) applications for personal workstations, home entertainment equipment, gaming consoles etc. These are generally low-powered UPS for non-critical equipment.